jolicode/castor/doc/02-exec.md

 }
 ```

-### Pty & Tty
+### PTY & TTY

-By default, Castor will use a pseudo terminal (pty) to execute the command,
+By default, Castor will use a pseudo terminal (PTY) to execute the command,
 which allows to have nice output in most cases.
-For some commands you may want to disable the pty and use a tty instead.
+For some commands you may want to disable the PTY and use a TTY instead.
 You can
 do that by setting the `tty` option to `true`:

 ```php